ViscousTests/website/content/docs/gaming/games/tactics-rpg/other-tactics-rpg.md

----
-backlinks-set:
-categories-set: #{"Games"}
----
+# Tactics RPG

+Games where you grow characters over time, with the gameplay consisting mostly of difficult tactical battles.

-# Iratus: Lord of the Dead
+## Iratus: Lord of the Dead

 I get the feeling that this game is trying too hard.
 It (IMO) has too many mechanics and stats that don't seem to be that